Dollar falls to lowest in more than seven weeks

 “The economic recovery in the U.S. might drive up inflation expectations further, fuelling rate hike speculation.
 The news situation in the euro zone in connection with corona might change again as uncertainty remains high,” she said.

-Some analysts said the support for the euro likely came from the announcement that the European Union has secured an additional 100 million doses of COVID-19 vaccine by BioNTech (22UAy.DE) and Pfizer (PFE.N). read more
+Some analysts said the support for the euro likely came from the announcement that the European Union has secured an additional 100 million doses of COVID-19 vaccine by BioNTech and Pfizer.

 “USD/JPY is one G10 currency pair which has still not fully retraced the move higher from March when it started the month trading closer to the 106.00-level,” Lee Hardman, currency analyst at MUFG, said in a note to clients.